PostgREST/postgrest/api.rst

 The response will include a :code:`Location` header describing where to find the new object.
 If the table is write-only then constructing the Location header will cause a permissions error.
 To successfully insert an item to a write-only table you will need to suppress the Location response header by including the request header :code:`Prefer: return=minimal`.

 On the other end of the spectrum you can get the full created object back in the response to your request by including the header :code:`Prefer: return=representation`.
 That way you won't have to make another HTTP call to discover properties that may have been filled in on the server side.
-You can also apply the standard `Vertical Filtering (Columns)`_ to these results.
+You can also apply the standard :ref:`v_filter` to these results.

 .. note::